Table of Contents

 - Learn to grow your own!
 Build an herb garden in your kitchen so you’re never left lacking.
 And leave that damn packaged junk that always leaves you lacking where it belongs at the grocery for someone else!

 - Buy one new crazy plant or products at the grocery and USE IT each week.
 This could be anything from cactus to amaranth.
 Let’s unlock the gates of your tiny food jail and learn to explore!

 Choosing protein from plants does not need to be hard.
-Here’s a few great products to choose:
+Here are a few good vegan proteins for your grocery list:

 - soybeans, soy products, or tofu

 - hemp or chea seeds are a win